aquashi/ulez-cli/README.md

 git clone https://github.com/aquashi/ulez-cli.git
 ```

-2. You'll need to run the following commands in your shell to navigate to the cloned repo directory and then install the Requests library and its dependencies.
+2. You'll need to run the following commands in your shell to navigate to the cloned repo directory and then install the Requests library and its dependencies

 #### On Windows shells